 Now when I'm trying a paint color, I paint a section and live with it for a week to see it in every lighting situation.
 I move things around constantly.
 I return things (something I never did before—big step!), and I am always looking for little ways to change up our spaces.
 Sometimes it's the little things that make it feel right.

 I've learned that everything is fixable and changeable in our home.
 Sure, I've made mistakes, but my mom always says that mistakes (with artwork) guide you, and I really embrace that idea now with home decor.
-It's not an easy process, but when you take the pressure off to get eveything right the first time, it helps a lot!
+It's not an easy process, but when you take the pressure off of getting eveything right the first time, it helps a lot!
 Our home isn't perfect, but it is our dream home.
 I started my journey so idealistically, and boy, have I learned a lot.

 I no longer think of our home as a project that I can start and finish.
 Now I think of our home as my space to learn.
 I can (usually) live without guilt because I know it's a waste.
 I plan one project at a time, even if it's a small one.
 I forgive my decorating mistakes, even though I try to learn from them.
 I'm becoming more patient and enjoying a slower design process.
 I'm more concerned about what works for my home, playing to its strengths, than what's cool looking in someone else's home.